Surface properties of transition metal oxides: Bulk structures

-Bulk structures

-The oxide crystal structure is based on a close-pack array of oxygen anions, with metal cations occupying interstitial sites.
+Most oxide crystal structures are based on a close-pack array of oxygen anions, with metal cations occupying interstitial sites.
 The close-packed arrays, such as face-centered-cubic (fcc) and hexagonal-close packed (hcp), have both octahedral and tetrahedral interstices.

 Monoxides

 Many compounds from first row of transition metal monoxides (MO), from TiO to NiO, have a rocksalt structure.
 The rock salt structure is generated by filling all octahedral sites with cations in an oxygen anion fcc array.